Lonicera periclymenum 'Heaven Scent'

 - Hardiness: fully hardy

 A robust, deciduous climber which is a cottage garden classic.
-From mid summer to early autumn they produce very fragrant yellow flowers with tones of pinky salmon that fade with age.
+From midsummer to early autumn they produce very fragrant yellow flowers with tones of pinkish salmon that fade with age.
 They are then followed by bright, shiny red berries.

 - Garden care: Cut back established plants after flowering if they become too rampant, removing a third of the flowering shoots.
 Apply a generous 5-7cm (2-3in) mulch of well-rotted compost or manure around the base of the plant in early spring.

 Reviewed by 1 customer

 I have one nearly three years old next to our front door.
 It's lovely, smells fantastic.

 It grows vigorously, when it's not being attacked by Verticillium fungus, which so far it has been every Spring more or less, and this Spring I thought it was going to die, but it has recovered.

 Our area is rife with Verticillium - all the honeysuckles in the hedges have got it and appear to have died, my oregano got it and temporarily died back to the ground.
 If you don't see it in your area, e.g. sea breezes and salty wind, then you'll be fine.
 If the honeysuckles in the hedges in your area look fine in late Spring then you don't need to worry about this at all.